2020 LCO Key Project: Intensive disc-reverberation mapping of AGN

 Supermassive black holes inhabit the cores of every galaxy in our Universe.
-In many cases, material can reach very close to them forming a flat, thin accretion disc of hot gas producing one of the most energetic and bright sources in the sky -- known as Active Galactive Nuclei or AGN, observable all the way back to the formation of the first galaxies.
-As material spirals into the black hole it causes changes in the brightness that propagates outwards to the disc.
-As light travels further away the black hole, it echoes at larger distances in the surrounding disc.
-From the Earth, we observe these “echoes” of the inner parts of the disc at different colours of the electromagnetic spectrum shifted in time.
-This “echo mapping” of black holes is a fantastic technique that allows us to probe this otherwise inaccessible environment enabling astronomers to measure the size of the disc and the mass of the black hole.
+In many cases, material can reach very close to them forming a flat, thin accretion disc of hot gas producing one of the most energetic and bright sources in the sky -- known as Active Galactic Nuclei or AGN, observable all the way back to the formation of the first galaxies.
+As material spirals into the black hole it causes changes in the brightness of high-energy photons.
+As the light travels further away from the black hole, it echoes at larger distances in the surrounding disc.
+From the Earth, we observe correlated “echoes” of the inner parts of the disc (observed mainly in X-rays) at different wavelengths of the electromagnetic spectrum (from the ultraviolet to the near-infrared) shifted in time.
+The measurement of these inter-band delays is a fantastic technique --known as “echo mapping” or "reverberation mapping" -- to probe this otherwise inaccessible environment enabling astronomers to measure the size of the disc and the mass of supermassive black holes.

 During the 2020 LCO Key Project, our team will employ IDRM of an additional six targets (and repeat/continued monitoring of two previously-observed ones), significantly expanding the sample of AGN with high-quality IDRM monitoring, with special emphasis on targets with extreme Eddington ratios.
 We aim to achieve the following science goals: